meeber/titor/README.md

 Let's pretend you create a package named "cheeseball" using Titor, and then publish it on npm.

-After a consumer runs `npm install cheeseball`, they can import your package into their package in one of three ways:
+After a consumer runs `npm install cheeseball`, they can import your package in one of three ways:

-1. `var cheeseball = require("cheeseball")`: Automatically import the best build based on the consumer's Node version.
+1. `var cheeseball = require("cheeseball")`: Automatically import the best build based on the consumer's Node version
-1. `var cheeseball = require("cheeseball/build/current")`: Import the **current** build of your package.
+1. `var cheeseball = require("cheeseball/build/current")`: Import the **current** build of your package
-1. `var cheeseball = require("cheeseball/build/legacy")`: Import the **legacy** build of your package.
+1. `var cheeseball = require("cheeseball/build/legacy")`: Import the **legacy** build of your package

 Alternatively, they can grab a browser bundle for either build of your package from the `bundle` folder.
-These bundles expose your package export as a global variable.
+These bundles expose your **package export** as a global variable.

 # Shims and Polyfills

 For many packages using the latest language features, shims are needed in order for your code to work in legacy versions of node and browsers.
-Shims are not included in the legacy builds created by Titor.
-This is on purpose because it's considered a bad practice among the JavaScript community for a package to muck with globals.
+Shims aren't included in any builds or bundles created by Titor.
+This is on purpose.
+It's considered a bad practice among the JavaScript community for a package to muck with globals.

-Therefore, it's your responsibilty to inform consumers which shims they will need (if any) when importing your package in legacy environments.
+Therefore, it's your responsibilty to inform consumers which shims they'll need (if any) when importing your package in legacy environments.
 The nuclear option is to advise consumers to `npm install babel-polyfill` and `require("babel-polyfill")` in the entry point of their package.
-One alternative is to pick and choose shims from the [core-js](https://github.com/zloirock/core-js) package.
+One alternative is to pick and choose shims from [core-js](https://github.com/zloirock/core-js).

 Titor automatically registers shims when:

 1. Running tests of your legacy build
 1. Running tests of your source code from within a legacy environment
-1. Creating the legacy test bundle for your package.
+1. Creating the legacy test bundle for your package

 # Examples

 - https://github.com/meeber/chai-assert-x

+# Uninstall

+`npm uninstall --save-dev titor`

+Titor is nothing more than a collection of popular packages and config files, wired together by some scripts.
+There's no secret sauce.
+This means that you can use it to kick-start your package, and then uninstall it later on when your package outgrows it, while still using the packages it provided and the config files it created.

 # License